Panic21/pwsh-WSL-manager/WARP.md

 ## Overview

-WSLServiceManager is a PowerShell 7 module that manages the Windows Subsystem for Linux (WSL) Service (LxssManager).
+WSLServiceManager is a PowerShell 7 module that manages the Windows Subsystem for Linux (WSL) Service.
 It provides four cmdlets: `Start-WSLService`, `Stop-WSLService`, `Suspend-WSLService`, and `Resume-WSLService`.
 All operations require administrator privileges and include safety features like `-WhatIf` and `-Confirm` support.

 ## Common Development Commands